 - While the crust is baking begin to prepare the lemon layer.

 - In a medium mixing bowl, cream together the butter and sugar substitute with an electric mixer until light and fluffy.

-- Add the eggs, one at a time while mixing on low speed, then add yolks.
+- Add the eggs, one at a time while mixing at low speed, then add yolks.
 Continue to beat on low for another minute or two.
 The mixture should be smooth and creamy.

 - Increase the heat to medium and stir constantly, using a rubber spatula being sure to also scrape the bottom and sides of the saucepan, until the mixture thickened to a pudding-like texture.